-If you missed Part 1, catch up by viewing it in our Learn Why We Believe Police Reform is Necessary series.
+If you missed Part 1, catch up by viewing it in our Learn Why We Believe Public Safety Reform is Necessary series.

 The Justice System Committee research shows that maintaining complaint records and conducting independent investigations are important steps for finding patterns in individual officers or department practices.
 Prior to July 2021 (when SB 5051 went into effect), complaint records at Ferndale PD, Bellingham PD, Blaine PD, and the Whatcom County Sheriff’s Office were destroyed after six years.
 This practice allowed an officer’s record to frequently be wiped clean, making it difficult, if not impossible, to detect problems.
 Below we provide an example of how easy it has been for a problematic officer to go unnoticed.